Berkeley Art Center in 1980s

 John Abduljaami and Ida Wilcher

-Both self taught artists these works are characterized by simple direct handling of the media.
-By chopping and carving and painting.
-The large wooden figurative sculptures by John Abduljaami exude a strong personal imagery evolved from raw primitive energy.
-When struck by Parkinson's disease, Ida Wilcher, a dancer in New York moved to Berkeley and discovered painting.
-Her lively paintings are an expression of her inner ability to move with freedom (like a dancer) through spheres of color and space.
+Both self taught artists, Abduljaami's and Wilcher's works were characterized by simple direct handling of the media -- chopping, carving and painting.
+The large wooden figurative sculptures by John Abduljaami exuded a strong personal imagery evolved from raw primitive energy.
+When struck by Parkinson's disease, Ida Wilcher, a dancer from New York, moved to Berkeley and discovered painting.
+Her lively paintings were an expression of her inner ability to move with freedom (like a dancer) through spheres of color and space.

 Peter Selz Selects: